yukikitayama/music/listening.md

   - Introduction and Rondo Capriccioso in A minor, Op.
 28
   - “Bacchanale” from the opera “Samson and Delilah”
   - Piano Concerto No. 2 in G minor, Op.
 22

+Section 16: Melodic development part 4

+- Georges Bizet (1838 – 1875)
+  - Carmen Suite No. 1 (compiled by Ernest Guiraud)
+  - Carmen Suite No. 2 (compiled by Ernest Guiraud)
+  - “Je Crois Entendre Encore” from the opera “Les pêcheurs de perles” (The Pearl Fishers)
+- Jacques Offenbach (1819 – 1880)
+  - “Barcarolle” from the opera “Les contes d'Hoffmann” (The Tales of Hoffmann)